Impact of Overweight or Obesity as a Risk Factor for Chronic Conditions

 In an ideal world, everyone would just eat healthy food and live a very productive and long life.
 But the reality is that many people do the complete opposite.
 Many people in Australia do not pay a lot of attention to their diet.
-Sadly, this can have severe negative implications on overall health and well-being.
+Sadly, this can have severe negative implications on overall health and well-being in both males and females.
 Being overweight or obese are two conditions that may arise from an unbalanced diet.
 An overweight person often gets diagnosed as overweight because the amount of energy that they consume through food is less than the amount they use to do their daily activities.
 This extra energy is converted to fat and stored by the body.
 The same thing leads to obesity.
 But, the amount of energy / fat that is stored is in a much larger quantity.

 Since many Australians consume a diet that is high in ‘bad’ fats, it is no surprise that a high percentage of the population is currently overweight or obese.
 Based on a study in 2016 by the AIHW, more than half of the Australian population is considered to be overweight or obese.
 This is alarming and frightening.
 In fact, between 2003 and 2011, studies have shown that there has not been any significant change in the rate of obesity and overweight person(s) in the country.
 There is also a noticeable correlation between the weight of a person and their socioeconomic status- the lowest socioeconomic group has the highest rate of overweight and obese people.